-3.16.1.
-An FMIA securities settlement facility has the responsibility to safeguard its assets, such as cash and securities, as well as theany assets that its participants have provided to the FMI.
-Custody risk is the risk of loss on assets held in custody in the event of a custodian's (or subcustodian's) insolvency, negligence, fraud, poor administration, or inadequate recordkeepingsecurities settlement facility.
-Assets that are used by an FMIa securities settlement facility to support its operating funds or capital funds or that have been provided by participants to secure their obligations to the FMIsecurities settlement facility should be held at supervised or regulated entities that have strong processes, systems, and credit profiles, including other FMIs (for example, CSDs).central securities depositories).
-In addition, assets should generally be held in a manner that assures the FMIsecurities settlement facility of prompt access to those assets in the event that the FMIsecurities settlement facility needs to draw on them.
-Investment risk refers to the risk of loss faced by an FMI when it invests its own or its participants' assets.
+A securities settlement facility has the responsibility to safeguard its assets, such as cash and securities, as well as any assets that its participants have provided to the securities settlement facility.
+Assets that are used by a securities settlement facility to support its operating funds or capital funds or that have been provided by participants to secure their obligations to the securities settlement facility should be held at supervised or regulated entities that have strong processes, systems and credit profiles, including other FMIs (for example, central securities depositories).
+In addition, assets should generally be held in a manner that assures the securities settlement facility of prompt access to those assets in the event that the securities settlement facility needs to draw on them.
 A securities settlement facility should ensure that its investment strategy is consistent with its overall risk management strategy.
 Resources held by a securities settlement facility to cover credit, liquidity or general business risks should not be exposed to credit, market or liquidity risks (including through concentrated exposures to investment counterparties) that may compromise the ability of the securities settlement facility to use these resources when needed.

-- 13.1.
-An FMIA securities settlement facility should hold its own and its participants' assets at supervised and regulated entities that have robust accounting practices, safekeeping procedures, and internal controls that fully protect these assets. - 13.1.1.
-3.16.2.
-An FMIA securities settlement facility should mitigate its custody risk by using only supervised and regulated entities with robust accounting practices, safekeeping procedures, and internal controls that fully protect its own and its participants' assets: (if any).
+- 13.1 A securities settlement facility should hold its own and its participants' assets at supervised and regulated entities that have robust accounting practices, safekeeping procedures and internal controls that fully protect these assets. - 13.1.1 A securities settlement facility should mitigate its custody risk by using only supervised and regulated entities with robust accounting practices, safekeeping procedures and internal controls that fully protect its own and its participants' assets (if any).
 It is particularly important that assets held in custody are protected against claims of a custodian's creditors.
-The custodian should have a sound legal basis supporting its activities, including the segregation of assets (see also PrincipleSSF Standard 1 on legal basis and Principle 11SSF Standard 9 on CSDscentral securities depositories).
-The custodian also should have a strong financial position to be able to sustain losses from operational problems or ancillary non-custodial activities.
-An FMI - 13.2.
-An FMIA securities settlement facility should have prompt access to its assets and the assets provided by participants, when required. - 13.2.1.
-An FMIA securities settlement facility should confirm that its interest or ownership rights in the assets can be enforced and that it can have prompt access to its assets and theany assets provided by participants, when required.
+The custodian should have a sound legal basis supporting its activities, including the segregation of assets (see also SSF Standard 1 on legal basis and SSF Standard 9 on central securities depositories).
+The custodian also should have a strong financial position to be able to sustain losses from operational problems or ancillary non-custodial activities - 13.2 A securities settlement facility should have prompt access to its assets and the assets provided by participants, when required. - 13.2.1 A securities settlement facility should confirm that its interest or ownership rights in the assets can be enforced and that it can have prompt access to its assets and any assets provided by participants, when required.
 Timely availability and access should be ensured even if these securities are held in another time zone or jurisdiction.
-Furthermore, the FMIsecurities settlement facility should confirm it has prompt access to the assets in the event of athe default of a participant.
+Furthermore, the securities settlement facility should confirm it has prompt access to the assets in the event of the default of a participant.